rubengardner/rpsls/README.md

 ### Instructions section

-* A section that introduces the game to the user, presenting the different weapons available (rock, paper, scissor, lizzard, spock) for the battle and number of rounds.
+* A section that introduces the game to the user, presenting the different weapons available (rock, paper, scissor, lizard, Spock) for the battle and the number of rounds.

 * Shows a table with all the possible battle outcomes.